“He used to buy everyone beer” : Fans divided over Lerato Chabangu’s new look

-“They Really Worked on Him” : New Picture of Lerato Chabangu Sparks Mixed Reactions
+“They Really Worked on Him” : New Video of Lerato Chabangu Sparks Mixed Reactions

-- The former Bafana Bafana and PSL star has faced financial difficulties and addiction issues since retiring but is currently making progress in rehab with strong support from fans, former players, and local personalities
+- The former Bafana Bafana and PSL star has faced financial difficulties and addiction issues since retiring but is currently making progress in rehab with strong support from fans

-- A recent viral photo of Chabangu sparked varied responses online, some praising his efforts and kindness, while others expressed concern about his mental state and past struggles with substance abuse
+- A recent viral video of Chabangu sparked varied responses online, some praising his efforts and kindness, while others expressed concern about his mental state

-- Chabangu had a successful football career with clubs like Mamelodi Sundowns and SuperSport United, earning 31 international caps and winning titles, but his battle with alcohol addiction ultimately affected his career and personal life
+- Chabangu had a successful football career with clubs like Mamelodi Sundowns and SuperSport United, earning 31 international caps and winning titles

-A new video of Bafana Bafana legend and former Mamelodi Sundowns prolific winger, Lerato Chabangu went viral online and received mixed reactions from netizens.
+A new video of Bafana Bafana legend and former Mamelodi Sundowns prolific winger Lerato Chabangu went viral online, receiving mixed reactions from netizens.
 The 39-year-old, who won the PSL title with SuperSport United in 2009, recently admitted that his journey has been difficult but was seeing progress.

 Chabangu has fallen on hard times